-In this quick tutorial we’ll reveal everything you need to know about using scrapbook rub ons for your projects, and why it is amust-have addition to your scrapbook supplies collection!
+In this quick tutorial we'll reveal everything you need to know about using scrapbook rub ons for your projects, and why it is amust-have addition to your scrapbook supplies collection!

 A rub on is sort of like a tattoo, but instead of applying it to your skin, you're applying it to your scrapbook layout.

 When rub ons first came out, they didn't work very well.
 They would sometimes wrinkle as you rubbed it onto a page, sometimes would tear, and overtime would lift the page.

 Today's rub ons are simple to add to a page.
 You place the rub on face down onto your paper, firmly rub it with a popsicle stick, and that's it!
 Rub ons will last for a long time once applied to a page and won't fade like some scrapbooking materials.